Rajoooooo/Salesforce-Capstone/README.md

 Lastly, for sending payment reminders to customers whose bookings remain in "Pending" status a day after booking, a Batchable Apex class called PaymentReminderBatch was created.
 It queries all such records and sends out reminder emails.
 An accompanying Schedulable class, SchedulePaymentReminderBatch, was built to execute the batch class daily.
 This scheduled job is configured in Setup > Apex Classes > Schedule Apex, set to run daily at 5 AM from Sunday to Saturday.

 These automation enhancements improve customer communication efficiency and ensure timely follow-ups without manual intervention.

+## Milestone 15: Dynamic Forms

+To enable Dynamic Forms for the Booking object in my Salesforce Tours & Travels CRM app, I first logged in to my Salesforce account and clicked on the App Launcher from the Setup menu.
+From there, I opened the Tours & Travels CRM App and navigated to the Booking tab.
+I clicked New, filled out the required details to create a new Booking record, and then saved it.

+After creating the record, I clicked on the gear icon in the top-right corner and selected Edit Page to open the Lightning App Builder.
+On the page layout, I clicked on the Details section.
+On the right-hand panel, I saw the option to "Upgrade Now" under Dynamic Forms, so I clicked it to begin enabling the feature for this object.

+In the upgrade wizard, I selected the layout named "Booking PageLayout" and clicked Finish to apply the changes.
+Once Dynamic Forms were enabled, I started configuring field visibility.
+I clicked on the Cancellation Date field, then clicked on Filter in the right pane and set the field visibility rule: I selected Booking Status as the field, Equals as the operator, and Cancelled as the value.
+I clicked Done to save this filter.

+I repeated the same process for the Cancel Confirmation and Approval Status fields—each time setting the visibility filter based on Booking Status equals Cancelled and confirming by clicking Done.

+After configuring all field visibility settings, I clicked Save, and then selected Activate to publish the changes.
+I chose Org Default, selected both Desktop and Phone as the form factors, clicked Next, and finally clicked Save to complete the setup.

+## Milestone 16: Users

+Before creating any users in Salesforce, I made sure to complete all the necessary setup for Profiles and Roles.
+This included configuring roles such as Travel Agent Manager, Travel Agent, Finance Officer, Marketing Executive, Customer Service Representative, and Tour Guide, each paired with a custom profile that defines the appropriate level of access.
+Once these foundational elements were in place, I proceeded to create the users.

+To begin, I went to Setup, typed "Users" in the Quick Find box, and selected Users.
+I clicked New User to create the first record.
+I entered the following details: First Name as Michael, Last Name as Jackson, an Alias (e.g., mjackson), and my personal email address to receive the activation link.
+I then assigned a unique Username in the format text@text.text (e.g., m.jackson@tourscrm.com), added a Nickname, and set the Role to Travel Agent Manager Role.
+I selected the Salesforce Platform as the User License, and assigned the Travel Agent Profile.
+After verifying all fields, I saved the user, which triggered a welcome email for account setup.

+Following that, I repeated the same process to create additional users.
+I created at least two users for each of the remaining roles: Travel Agent, Finance Officer, Marketing Executive, Customer Service Rep, and Tour Guide.
+For each user, I ensured the correct role, user license, and profile were assigned, reflecting their specific responsibilities within the Tours and Travels CRM system.
+This approach helped establish a clean and secure user structure, with appropriate visibility and permissions aligned to each department’s function.